marcelofinamorvieira/datocms-plugin-ai-translations/README.md

 - CORS errors: ensure your proxy responds to OPTIONS and includes `Access-Control-Allow-Origin`.
 - 414/URI too long: means you’re not POSTing a body through your proxy.
 The examples above use POST and won’t hit this.
 - 429/Rate limit: lower concurrency or try smaller batches; upgrade plan if needed.

+Endpoint selection (Free vs Pro)
+- The example proxies choose the upstream via an environment variable `DEEPL_BASE_URL`.
+- Set `DEEPL_BASE_URL` to `https://api-free.deepl.com` if your key ends with `:fx` (DeepL Free), otherwise to `https://api.deepl.com` (Pro).
+- In the plugin settings, the toggle “Use DeepL Free endpoint (api-free.deepl.com)” should match the proxy’s `DEEPL_BASE_URL` so errors and validations are consistent.
+A mismatch will surface as a “Wrong endpoint for your API key” error.

 That’s it — once your proxy passes the test, DeepL translations (including large Structured Text fields) will work end‑to‑end.